 No!
 Pinterest, while often grouped with social media, is actually a search engine.
 People use Pinterest to search for ideas or plan trips.
 When they search, your pin can show up in the search results.
 If your pin is one of the top ranking pins for a popular search, you are likely to get quite a few saves and clicks.

 With social media, your posts disappear quickly.
 On Twitter, your tweet is gone within minutes.
 On Facebook and Instagram, your posts may show up for a few days but get most of their traffic in the first 24 hours.
-With Pinterest, your pins can bring in traffic for months or even years.
+With Pinterest, your pins can bring in traffic much more long term.